buttonize/docs/docs/docs/infrastructure-as-code/aws-cdk/api-reference.md

 Set default API for whole CDK stack.

 **API Key is a secret value.
-Please make sure to retrieve it via CloudFormation Parameters or AWS SSM or other secure method.**
+Please make sure to save it to Secrets Manager or SSM or any other secure storage.**

 *GlobalConfig.setDefaultApiKey or GlobalConfig.init method can be called only once per stack.
-Make sure to call GlobalConfig.setDefaultApiKey only in the beggining of your stack definition.*
+Make sure to call GlobalConfig.setDefaultApiKey only in the beginning of your stack definition.*

 ###### `scope`<sup>Required</sup> <a name="scope" id="@buttonize/cdk.GlobalConfig.setDefaultApiKey.parameter.scope"></a>